marioy47/blog-posts/webpack-wordpress-config/index.md

 ![Webpack modes](webpack-modes.png)

-If you look closely, you can see that **development mode hangs in the terminal**.
+If you look closely, you can see that **development mode freezes in the terminal**.

 That's because I configured webpack's development mode to keep watching the files for changes by passing also the `--watch` parammeter.
 Which means that if you change any file in the `src/js` folder will compile immediatelly!.